secrez/secrez/README.md

 __0.6.1__
 * Add support for U2F keys (Yubikey, Solokeys, etc.)
 * `ls` now returns sorted results
-* fixed bug with `mv` and `rm` when using wildcards
+* Fixed bug with `mv` and `rm` when using wildcards
-* dynamic format for help, managing large examples
+* Dynamic format for help, managing large examples

 __0.6.0__
 * Allow multiple datasets; `main` and `trash` exists by default
-* at start, purges old trees after successfully loading a dataset
+* At start, purges old trees after successfully loading a dataset
 * `use` allows to use and create new dataset
 * `mv` supports `-d, --destination` for the destination
 * `mv` allows to move files among datasets with a syntax like `mv somefile archive:/` or `mv archive:somefile main:/some/`